-Baum is on his long trek through enemy.
+Baum is on his long trek through enemy territory.
 The British troops marched to the beat of a drum while the Brunswickers marched to Lutheran hymns.
 The song heard in the track is a German marching hymn that originated in the 15th century, but was still commonly heard through the 20th century called Wir zogen in das Feld.

 When we set out into the battlefield